 We provide information, advice and support regarding all aspects of visual impairment.
 Support for schools includes access to the curriculum, books and materials, helpful technology, getting around safely (habilitation), self-help skills, adapting the environment and social and emotional wellbeing.

-We work closely with children and young people, their families/carers, staff in educational settings and other key professionals in the NHS and Social Care.
+We work closely with children and young people, their families and carers, staff in educational settings and other key professionals in the NHS and Social Care.

-The level of support we offer ranges depending on the needs of the child or young person.
+The level of support we offer ranges depending on the learning and visual needs of the child or young person.